-The S930 has a set of integrated relay contacts which can be used to operate the instrument as a simple relay controller.
-The relays need to be wired into the instrument using the relevant alarm or control outputs, which are open collector current sinks.
-The alarm and control outputs are set to ground when activated according to their set points.
+The S900 can be used as a simple relay controller using the alarm or control outputs which are open collector current sinks.
+They are set to ground when activated according to their set points.
 The set points can be configured by computer using the Configuration PC software.
 It is recommended that the DIAG output is always used to alert a sensor fault condition.